 Encopresis (aka Soiling): Guide for Parents and Caregivers

-Soiling (also known as encopresis) is when a toilet-trained child has bowel movements in places other than the toilet (for example, in their underwear or while sleeping), when he/she loses control of their bowel.
+Soiling (also known as encopresis) is when a toilet-trained child has bowel movements in places other than the toilet (for example, in their underwear or while sleeping) when they lose bowel control.
 Constipation is by far the most common cause of encopresis in children.

-Children often put off going for a bowel movement or resist the urge to poop when they are stressed about toilet training, or simply busy playing!
+Children often put off going for a bowel movement or resist the urge to poop when they are stressed about toilet training or simply busy playing.
 Over time, this can lead to stool becoming hard, dry, and difficult to pass.
 By this point, constipation makes bowel movements hurt, and your child will resist the urge even more.
-The bowels will become larger than normal, and it makes it harder for the bowel muscles to work properly.
-Then, a large mass of stool can build up in the rectum (the part of the bowel that holds stool) – this is known as fecal impaction.
+The bowels will become larger than normal, making it harder for the bowel muscles to work properly.
+Then, a large stool mass can build up in the rectum (the part of the bowel that holds stool) – this is known as fecal impaction.
 Stool builds up behind this impaction and may leak, leading to soiling.

 Many factors can lead to constipation:

 - Not eating enough fibre, found in fruits, vegetables, and grains

 - Holding in stool and putting off the urge to poop; this often happens when starting potty training and with starting school